nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:
 * Phone number must be unique and must contain only numbers.
 * Emails must contain @.
 (Valid emails that violate convention are accepted as well)
-* Birthdays are optional and can be added in future with `edit` command.
+* Birthdays are optional and can be added to existing contacts using the `edit` command.
-* Future dates as birthdays are not allowed.
+* Future dates are not allowed as birthdays.
 * Each tag has a character limit of 60.

 **Sample Usage:**